activeloopai/deeplake/README.md

 ```

 ## ⚙️ Integrations
-Deep Lake offers integration with other tools in order to streamline your deep learning workflows.
+Deep Lake offers integrations with other tools in order to streamline your deep learning workflows.
 Current integrations include:

 * **Model Training**
   * Stream data while training thousands of pre-built models using [MMDetection](https://github.com/open-mmlab/mmdetection), a popular open-source object detection toolbox based on PyTorch.